-Queen Street provides an important north-south function between First Avenue and Mohr Street.
-However, the potential for conflict at the intersection of Highway16A / First Avenue and Queen Street with increased growth from redevelopment is likely to become an issue for vehicular and pedestrian safety.
-The intersection of McLeod Avenue & Queen Street serves as an important internal transition point for the City Centre.
+Queen Street is an important north-south connection between First Avenue and Mohr Street; however, conflicts at the intersection of Highway16A / First Avenue and Queen Street is likely to become an issue for vehicular and pedestrian safety with increased growth from redevelopment.
+The McLeod Avenue and Queen Street intersection is an important internal focal point for City Centre enhancement.
+It is noted that certain components of the Mobility Concept, such as the closure of Queen Street at Highway 16A or parklets, may best be pursued as pilot projects to test the results before implementing them permanently.